Hugoggt/Master_thesis/README.md

 ## Dataset Access

 Due to licensing restrictions, the original dataset cannot be shared publicly.
-However, access to the dataset can be requested through the following links:
+However, access to the dataset can be requested through the following link:

 - **Original Dataset**: [Google Form](https://forms.gle/GbMj8TwNoNpMUJuv9) *(Please fill out the form to request access.)*

 The dataset is organized as follows: